project-origin/registry/doc/concept/granular-certificates/commands/claim.md

 As in the [slice command](slice.md#privacy-and-mathematics), all the quantities are hidden with the help of [Pedersen Commitments](../../pedersen-commitments.md) and Zero Knowledge proofs.

 The Zero Knowledge proof can prove the two pedersen-commitments in each slice are equal without revealing the actually numbers.

+## How to

+Look at the [Command builder API doc](xref:ProjectOrigin.Electricity.Client.ElectricityCommandBuilder) for how to perform the command.